jam-duna/jamduna/services/evm/docs/BLOCKS.md

 - Used as ObjectId key for block number lookups
 - Function: `block_number_to_object_id()`

+**Go/Rust interoperability**:
+  - Both Rust and Go implementations use the same 116-byte header format emitted by the accumulator.
+  - Cross-language decoding is fully compatible for blocks emitted by the accumulator and imported from DA.
+- Implementation: `services/evm/src/block.rs` and `statedb/evmtypes/block.go`.

-### accumulator.rs - Meta-Sharding Infrastructure Storage
+### accumulator.rs - Block Finalization and State Commitment

-**Purpose**: Writes meta-sharding routing infrastructure to JAM State during Phase 2B (accumulate)
+**Purpose**: Finalizes blocks and writes bidirectional mappings to JAM State during Phase 2B (accumulate)

 **Core Component**:

 - **`BlockAccumulator` struct**:
   - `service_id: u32` - EVM service identifier
   - `envelopes: Vec<ExecutionEffectsEnvelope>` - Collected execution effects from refine
+  - `block_number: u32` - Current block number (read from JAM State or defaults to 1)
+  - `mmr: MMR` - Merkle Mountain Range for block commitment

 **Key Methods**:

 - `BlockAccumulator::accumulate()` - Main entry point
-  1. Calls `Self::new()` to create accumulator
+  1. Calls `Self::new()` to load `block_number`/`mmr` and initialize the accumulator
-  2. Iterates through envelopes and processes each write intent
+  2. Iterates through `AccumulateInput` operands (one per work package)
-  3. **ONLY writes meta-sharding infrastructure to JAM State:**
-     - `ObjectKind::MetaShard` - Meta-shard ObjectRefs (routing pointers)
-     - `ObjectKind::MetaSsrMetadata` - Meta-SSR routing table
-  4. **All other objects remain DA-only** (not written to JAM State):
-     - Code, Receipts, Blocks, BlockMetadata, Storage Shards, SSR Metadata
-     - These are accessed via deterministic ObjectIDs during refine import
-     - Payloads stored only in JAM DA, not JAM State
+  3. Parses the compact meta-shard stream `N × (ld | prefix_bytes | 5B packed ObjectRef)`
+  4. Writes meta-shard ObjectRefs and the MetaSSR depth hint to JAM State
-  5. **Writes block index** to JAM State:
+  5. Writes bidirectional block mappings (`blocknumber ↔ work_package_hash`) and appends to the MMR
+  6. Deletes blocks older than the retention limit (10k) to cap state growth
+  7. Updates the stored next block number via `EvmBlockPayload::write_blocknumber_key`
+  8. Returns the MMR root committing to all processed blocks

+**Rollup Path (`rollup_block`)**:

+- Accepts the raw compact payload from refine and the work package hash
+- Derives the meta-shard object ID from each entry's `ld` and prefix bytes, then writes the packed ObjectRef to JAM State
+- Computes the maximum `ld` across entries to write the MetaSSR hint (`service_id || "SSR"` key)
+- Always writes block mappings/MMR entries, even for idle blocks with zero meta-shard updates
-     - Collects unique `work_package_hash` values from all envelopes
+     - MMR contains all `work_package_hash` values from all envelopes
-     - Writes `block_number → Vec<work_package_hash>` mapping
-     - Key: `keccak256("block_index" || block_number)`
-     - Format: `[4B count][32B wph1][32B wph2]...`
-     - Enables query: "What work packages contributed to block N?"
-     - Cost: ~324 bytes per block, ~324MB for 1M blocks
-  6. Returns **accumulate root** - MMR super_peak committing to all blocks:
-     - Reads existing MMR from JAM State (or creates new if first block)
+     - Writes updated MMR to JAM State via `mmr.write_mmr()`
-     - Appends each `work_package_hash` to the MMR
-     - Writes updated MMR to JAM State and computes `super_peak()` as root
+     - Computes `super_peak()` as the accumulate root
      - **CRITICAL**: If MMR write fails, accumulate returns `None` (fatal error)
        - This prevents leaking commitments that auditors can't reproduce
        - Auditors must be able to read the same MMR from JAM State